 ● Births to Unwed Mothers: The percent of live births that are to unmarried women.

 Formula: ([Number of births to unwed women]/([Number of births to unwed women] + [Number of births to wed women]) X 100

 Source: Oregon Department of Human Services, Center for Health Statistics

 As you can see, there are various family structures.
-The American society tends to promote the traditional family as the norm through literature, schools and television; children who fall under other categories of families may feel that theirs is not a real family.
+The American society tends to promote the traditional family through various media; children who fall under other categories may feel that theirs is not a real family.
 They may get self-conscious about being part of a family which is "different".
 In some cases, they might face social challenges too.

 As a parent of the unconventional family, you can help your children cope up with complicated situations by encouraging open discussions.
-It is important to let children know that the so-called "traditional family" is less common than many other types in the US.
-It is also crucial to help children understand that the family structure doesn't matter as much as the love and affection shared by members of the family, living under a roof.
+It is crucial to help children understand that the family structure doesn't matter as much as the love and affection shared by members of the family, living under a roof.